Water Survey Public Service Laboratory

 Each year hundreds of Illinois residents turn to the Water Survey's Chemistry and Technology section for help.
 A homemaker may bring a sample of wash water that has stained the laundry orange.
 A farmer may bring a sample of livestock water after noting a high death rate among his piglets.
 A doctor may submit a sample of the tap water to be used by a patient on a low-sodium diet.

-Visit the Public Service Laboratory webpage for more information and answers to common questions you may have about your water.
+Follow these links for answers to common questions you may have about your water:

 - Illinois State Water Survey